ianfhunter/TeamCrab/README.md

 ## Untested functions

-Functions and classes that are untested for legitimate reasons (calls to external libraries, UI drawing functions, for example) are marked with the @untestable attribute in their documentation string.
+Functions and classes that are untested for legitimate reasons (wrappers to calls to external libraries, UI drawing functions, for example) are marked with the @untestable attribute in their documentation string.
 An example of this would be:

 ```
 '''